muckSponge/MaterialFox/README.md

 ## Please note
 * Linux is not frequently tested; last tested on 07/09/2018.
 * Some customisation settings may no longer work (such as compact density).
-* Some themes, including built in Light and Dark may clash with address bar.
+* Some custom themes may clash with address bar.